How to integrate Google Calendar MCP with Google ADK

 Introduction

 This guide walks you through connecting Google Calendar to Google ADK using the Composio tool router.
-By the end, you'll have a working Google Calendar agent that can create a meeting with the marketing team, list all events scheduled for next week, delete tomorrow’s canceled event from my calendar, update the time for friday’s project sync through natural language commands.
+By the end, you'll have a working Google Calendar agent that can create a meeting with the marketing team, list all events scheduled for next week, delete tomorrow’s canceled event from your calendar through natural language commands.

 This guide will help you understand how to give your Google ADK agent real control over a Google Calendar account through Composio's Google Calendar MCP server.